Support & information center

 Note: The watchRTC.init() needs to take place prior to including or loading any 3rd party SDKs that interact with WebRTC.
 Failing to do so may hinder our ability to collect data!

-javascript (ES6+)
+JavaScript (ES6+)

 const watchRTC = require("@testrtc/watchrtc-sdk");